-CONNECT is a regional collaborative of employment, education, training, and business development organizations dedicated to serving the workforce development needs of Silicon Valley.
-CONNECT operates under the policy direction of the NOVA Workforce Board.
+The NOVA Job Center is a regional collaborative of employment, education, training, and business development organizations dedicated to serving the workforce development needs of Silicon Valley.
+NOVA Job Center operates under the policy direction of the NOVA Workforce Board.

-The following are CONNECT partner organizations.
-Click on the partner name to go directly to their website.
-(You will leave the NOVA site upon clicking a partner link.)
+The following are NOVA Job Center partner organizations.
+Click on the partner name to visit their website.

 - California Department of Rehabilitation

 The Department of Rehabilitation assists people with disabilities in obtaining and retaining employment, and in maximizing their ability to live independently in their communities.

 - De Anza College

 De Anza College offers complete student services, academic and vocational degrees and certificate programs to those seeking career or professional development.